hwwhww/consensus-specs/specs/peerdas/das-core.md

 At each slot, a node needs to be able to readily sample from *any* set of rows and columns.
 To this end, a node should find and maintain a set of diverse and reliable peers that can regularly satisfy their sampling demands.

-A node runs a background peer discovery process, maintaining at least `NUMBER_OF_PEERS` of various custody distributions (both custody_size and row/column assignments).
+A node runs a background peer discovery process, maintaining at least `TARGET_NUMBER_OF_PEERS` of various custody distributions (both custody_size and row/column assignments).
 The combination of advertised `custody_size` size and public node-id make this readily and publicly accessible.

-`NUMBER_OF_PEERS` should be tuned upward in the event of failed sampling.
+`TARGET_NUMBER_OF_PEERS` should be tuned upward in the event of failed sampling.

 *Note*: while high-capacity and super-full nodes are high value with respect to satisfying sampling requirements, a node should maintain a distribution across node capacities as to not centralize the p2p graph too much (in the extreme becomes hub/spoke) and to distribute sampling load better across all nodes.